osamja/my-personal-website/docs/backlog.md

     - Create a recently added section on homepage so viewers can quickly checkout new content
     * Maybe we could pull changes from Git or Changelog and have link to newly changed content
     - Add linkedin section to professional page
-    - Add text to some of the pages explaining what the page is about
     - Import a timeline react component
     - SPIKE: Unit testing
-    - Fix image size of computational photography
-    - Add animation project to Academic section

     - Add gallery page for personal website highlighting tech stack used
     - Background should have a gradient dark gray.
 Light source with color fading both ways
-    - Title should not bulge on hover
-    - [SPIKE] Integrating Hexo with create-react-app

 ### Content Backlog